honeycomb on a fork

 Wooden board with assorted cheeses, crackers, nuts, dried fruits, and a jar of honey on a rustic wooden surface.

-How to Store Raw Honeycomb
+How to Store Honeycomb

 We sell ours in plastic cases that are air-tight.
 We still recommend storing them (for short-term storage) in a plastic bag or airtight container after opening.
 It's honey, so it might get a little sticky, but it will be worth every minute!